petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 system because the original author used absolute paths or it depends on credentials for some external web service.
 In other words,
-these are not even close to being single button reproducible.
+these are not even close to being single-button reproducible.

 To be clear,
 this level of transparency and willingness to share messy code